szaumoor/ZSTweaks/ZSTweaks/README.md

 - +1 to THAC0 and Damage vs. males (of any race)
 - +2 Armor Class vs. males (essentially as if she had a Protection from Men spell on her)

 Note that this means she has a bonus against things that _may_ make no sense they're set as "male", like battle horrors.
 My mod, however, fixes this whenever a component is installed, ensuring sexless and genderless creatures are set as such.
 Creatures of that nature includes angels, demons, elementals, mind flayers, golems, and others.
 All those instances will be fixed so this component and any other that targets gender directly works more consistently.
 This fix can be disabled in the configuration file, but it's not recommended to install this component without it.
+Final note: summoned creatures have a special "gender" set to them, so they will not be affected by this component, even if their normal version would routinely be considered "male".

 </details>